The study of psychology is part of a long and distinguished tradition at Ohio State.

 Funding a doctoral education can be a challenge for many students.
 Our department strives to ease this burden by offering paid research and teaching associateships to a majority of our admitted students.
 In addition, most of our students are awarded one of the several first year Fellowships offered by the Graduate School.
 Students will be made aware of the terms of their funding offer prior to being required to accept or decline admissions in the department.

-Teaching Associateships - Half-time appointments in the Psychology Department have a 2013-14 salary range of $14,400-$18,000 for nine months' work and include full waiver of academic fees including summer quarter.
+salary range of $14,400-$18,000 for nine months' work.
+Students appointed for at least 50% FTE will recive a full tuition and general fee authorization.
+GA appointments receive fee authorizations that include Instructional, General Fees and non-resident fees.
+Other fees, including parking and late penalties as well as the student activity fee and the mandatory COTA fee, Union fee, Rec fee, and RPAC, must be paid by the student.
+Graduate students holding a 50% appointment for two consecutive semesters are entitled to a full fee authorization during the immediately following summer term without being on an appointment.
 Duties vary from assisting a professor in preparation and grading of exams to teaching an introductory course.
 You should expect to begin work at the lower end of the salary scale.
 Most Graduate Teaching Associateship positions are reserved for students in their second year and beyond.

 University Fellowships - If you demonstrate outstanding academic achievement, you may be eligible for one of the limited number of University Fellowships offered each year.
 Eligible students will automatically be nominated by the department upon admission.
 Fellowship competition results are announced in early March.
-University Fellowships cover at least the first 12 months of tuition and fees as well as providing a monthly stipend, which during 2013-14 is $1700 during the academic year and $1700 during the summer.
+University Fellowships cover at least the first 12 months of tuition and fees as well as providing a monthly stipend, which during 2014-15 is $1734 during the academic year.
 To review University Fellowship criteria, please visi http://www.gradsch.ohio-state.edu/graduate-school-fellowships-for-first-year-graduate-students.html

 Graduate Enrichment Fellowships - If you are a minority student, you may be eligible for a Graduate Enrichment Fellowship or a Dean's Graduate Enrichment Fellowship.
 Eligible students will automatically be nominated by the department upon admission.
 Fellowship competition results are announced in early March.
 Graduate Enrichment Fellowships cover at least the first 12 months of tuition and fees as well as providing a monthly stipend, which for 2013-1 is $1700 during the academic year and $1700 during the summer.
 To review Graduate Enrichment Fellowship criteria, please visit http://www.gradsch.ohio-state.edu/graduate-school-fellowships-for-first-year-graduate-students.html